Last Updated on January 29, 2024 by Carrie Stephens

 - Excessively oily.

-- Discoloration, like patches of yellow on a green parrot or noticeable black tips.
+- Discoloration, like patches of yellow or black tips.

-If you observe the above, something is amiss with the bird’s diet, lifestyle, or health.
+These are signs something is wrong with the parrot’s diet, lifestyle, or health.

-A parrot won’t have the same set of feathers for life, as birds shed their feathers at least once a year.
-While molting is natural in parrots, it’s not the only way birds lose their feathers.
+A parrot won’t have the same set of feathers for life, as it sheds its feathers at least once a year.
+While molting is natural and to be expected, it’s not the only way parrots lose their feathers.

-Here are some possible explanations for feather loss in birds:
+Here are some explanations for feather loss in parrots:

-Parrots occasionally molt so that bright and vibrant feathers can replace the older, damaged ones.
+Parrots molt to enable bright and vibrant feathers to replace the older, damaged ones.

-The molting process can be itchy, irritating, and uncomfortable for male and female parrots.
+The molting process can be itchy, irritating, and uncomfortable for males and females.

-So, ensure the ambient temperature is optimal, with a temperature not dropping below 70OF, and regularly check to ensure the bird isn’t too cold.
-Feathers contribute up to 15% of a bird’s body heat.
+Ensure the temperature is optimal, with a temperature not dropping below 70°F, and regularly check to ensure the parrot isn’t too cold.
+Feathers contribute up to 15% of body heat.